lsst/cp_pipe/doc/lsst.cp.pipe/constructing-calibrations.rst

 ..

-  - Passing the ``--long-log`` and saving the output to a logfile are recommended, as it is easier to debug issues with that information.
+  - Passing the ``--long-log`` and saving the output to a log file are recommended, as it is easier to debug issues with that information.
   - No good defect set exists, so the ``-c isr:doDefect=False`` option was disabled.
 This should only be necessary when starting calibrations from scratch.
   - As discussed above, the nominal read noise values are incorrect (especially for amplifier ``C07``), and so the ``-c isr:doEmpiricalReadNoise=True`` was enabled to prevent this amplifier from being thrown out.